Maximalist Italian Socialist Party: Socialist left conferences

 Commemorative plate of the illegal typography of the Workers' Socialist Party of Germany, co-signer party of the Declaration of Four.

 Among the poor results of the Paris Conference, there were the proposal of boycotting Germany and holding a world congress «representing all the workers' organizations of the world that accept the need of struggle to realize socialism as a basis».
 Due to the heterogeneity of point of views of the participants to the conference, no common decision could be adopted about the new International.
-During the Conference, communists were criticized about the United Front and the committees against war, while the participation of PSIm annoyed PCd'I. Later, a policy of rapprochement to reformists provoked an internal controversy and various federations and sections intervened, forcing the Direction to gather in order to answers to the communist direction and the United Front Committee Against Fascism and War.
-In this occasion, the PSIm was allowed to criticize the mistakes committed by the two International and it could contact the other political organizations in order to achieve the syndical union.
+During the Conference, communists were criticized about the United Front and the committees against war, while the participation of PSIm annoyed PCd'I. Later, a policy of rapprochement to reformists provoked an internal controversy and various federations and sections intervened, forcing the Direction to gather to answers to the communist direction and the United Front Committee Against Fascism and War.
+In this occasion, the PSIm was allowed to criticize the mistakes committed by the two International and it could contact the other political organizations to achieve the syndical union.
 PSIm was also allowed to invite Trotskyists and other proletarian political tendencies to the debate.